Diagrams of the architecture of your legs, hips

 4 ankles, feet 4L1/8^ 4R1/8^

-6 Diagram of a position of kneeling, with your posterior
+6 Diagram of a position of kneeling, supporting your posterior

-seated on a cushion or low bench, and your legs
+seated on a firm cushion or low bench and supporting your legs

-between your knees and ankles supported on a mat
+between your knees and ankles on a rug or mat

 The position symbolized in this diagram is described in chapters 1, 3 and 7.
-The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort (X) or stretch, and rest (0), when you're supporting your posterior and legs in a position of kneeling.
+The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort (X) or stretch, and rest (0).
 You’re straightening (B*) your backbone as well as you can with a small muscular effort.
 Your posterior (2L/RX1/2^^) is seated on a firm cushion or a stack of folded cloth or a low bench elevated higher than your knees.
 Your thighs (3LX^) (3RX^) extend forward, and your shins (5L^) (5R^) are folded in a position of kneeling.
 Your knees (6L1/4^) (6R1/4^) are supported on a rug or mat beneath them.
 Your shins (5L^) (5R^) between your knees (6L1/4^) (6R1/4^) and ankles (4L^) (4R^) are horizontal, one parallel with the other.
 Your ankles can be supported on a low roll of cloth.
 Your feet are upside down, toes pointed backward.
 Standing your backbone (B#X) upright and curved or leaned forward slightly causes the muscles beneath your thighs (3LX^) (3RX^) and posterior (2L/RX1/2^^) and at the back of your body to exert effort or stretch, and the ends of your thighs at your knees (6LX^) (6RX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.

 12 head o 12B* o